Rats burrow and nest in various places and can adapt to different environments and conditions.

 Stacks of boxes can also encourage rats to nest.
 Keep an eye on old furniture for signs of a potential nest, including rat droppings, damage, and small debris.

 Gardens and Yards

 You can find rat nests in different places within your garden or yard.
-Rats are known to nest above ground, even outdoors, including in trees and shrubs.
+Rats nest above ground, even outdoors, including in trees and shrubs.

 Trees provide added protection for nests, particularly taller trees.
 Rats are also attracted to overgrown yards and piles of debris, including wood and rubbish piles.